BrandenEK/Windwaker-coop/README.md

 - Mail?

 ## How to set up Hamachi (To simulate a local network):
+If Hamachi doesn't work immediately, you may need to set up an inbound rule through your firewall
 1. Download & install LogMeIn Hamachi (https://www.vpn.net)
 2. Open "Windows Defender Firewall with Advanced Security" (Easiest way is by searching for it in the search bar)
 ![Windows Defender Firewall with Advanced Security](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/images/fw01-profiles.png)